Protozoa: Characteristics, Classification, and Examples

 Examples

-Some common examples are Amoeba, Paramoecium, Giardia, Plasmodium, Monocystis, Trypanosoma, Opalina, Euglena, etc.
+Some common examples of protozoans are Amoeba, Paramoecium, Giardia, Plasmodium, Monocystis, Trypanosoma, Opalina, Euglena, etc.

 Classification of Protozoa